SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 * Karen Sabog reviewed the script PMM: Work with Services – Part 1 #138
 * Sowmya Bhat - Reviewed and edited the script PMM: Work with Services – Part 2 #149
 * CJ’s reviewing two Gift Entry drafts #73 and #74
-* Akash peer reviewed '5 Steps to getting the most from the Salesforce release' #41 and 'TDTM...' #55
+* Akash peer reviewed '5 Steps to getting the most from the Salesforce release' #41

 ## October 2021 Sprint